 When we started full-time RVing, our biggest concern was how to find Campgrounds and RV parks that would accommodate our RV fifth wheel toy hauler.
 Now, several years later, we’ve mastered how to locate great campsites through several different resources.

-As full-time RVers, finding quiet and relaxing free overnight RV parking can be a challenge enroute to our destinations.
-But what if I told you there’s a way you can park your RV motorhome or camper for the night at a select winery, farm, museum or golf course?
-Well, pour yourself a cold one because we’re going to show you how we utilize a cool membership called Harvest Hosts!
+What if I told you there’s a way you can park your RV for the night at a select winery, farm, museum or golf course?
+Well, pour yourself a cold one because we’re going to show you how we utilize the Harvest Hosts RV club membership!

-There’s a lot of talk amongst RV travelers regarding Walmart’s RV overnight parking policy lately.
+Lately, there seems to be a lot of talk about the Walmart overnight RV parking policy.
 Is it fact or is it fiction?
 And, if it’s true, why is Walmart now rolling up the welcome mat and saying no to RVs?